Matt Beard: Burnley Women

 On 19 June 2025, it was announced that Beard had taken over as head coach of Burnley Women.
 On 27 August 2025, after two months in the role, Burnley announced that he had resigned with immediate effect, as he wanted to pursue other opportunities.

 Personal life and death

 Beard was born in Roehampton on 9 January 1978.
 He and his wife, Debbie, had two children.
 Beard also had a stepson from his wife's first marriage, who was a youth coach for Chelsea for over 10 years.
 Beard's older brother Mark Beard played professionally for Millwall, Sheffield United and Southend United.

 Beard died on 20 September 2025, at the age of 47.
-At a coroner's court hearing into his death held on 29 September the court were informed that Beard had been found hanged in his home in Deeside, Flintshire, and that he had died in hospital in Chester later the same day.
+At a coroner's court hearing into his death held on 29 September the court was informed that Beard had been found hanged in his home in Deeside, Flintshire, and that he had died in hospital in Chester later the same day.
 The inquest concluded that Beard had taken his own life.